 - Sanitize the tires and wheel wells.
 These are the dirtiest and should be saved for last.

-- Scrub the interior of the wheel wells first to remove any dirt and grime.
-Then continue on to the rims.
+- First, scrub the interior of the wheel wells to remove dirt and grime.
+Then, proceed to the rims.

 - Finally, cover the tires with soap and scrub out the dirt between the treads.